This is a guide covering everything you need to know about relief sculptures.

 The word ‘relief’ comes from the Latin verb relevo, to raise.

 1. Low Relief

-Low relief is an expressive image with a shallow depth, an example used for coins, where all images are free.
+Low relief is an expressive image with a shallow depth.
+Examples can be seen with coins.
 Some versions distort the depth very little.
 The word comes from the Italian basso relevo in French bas-relief.

 To further explore low relief, we also recommend this video by Fakeero:

 2. Mid Relief

 Mid-relief, half-relief, or mezzo-relief is defined indirectly, and the word is rarely used in English.
 Works are often described as low relief instead.

 Middle relief falls between high and low forms.

 This is usually more than half the weight of sculptural projects from the background.